mramshaw/DynamoDB/README.md

 [CouchBase](http://www.couchbase.com/)

 * Seems to have better scaling and replication options
-* Probably more JSON-friendly than its competitors
+* Probably more JSON-friendly than its competitors (apart from MongoDB)
 * Has its own query language (N1QL)
 * Not really DBaaS